ispc/ispc/docs/ispc.rst

 Random Numbers
 --------------

-Some recent CPUs (including those based on the Intel(r) Ivy Bridge micro-architecture), provide support for generating true random numbers.
+Some recent CPUs (including those based on the Intel® Ivy Bridge micro-architecture), provide support for generating true random numbers.
 A few standard library functions make this functionality available: